How To Grow Herbs On Your Balcony

 Thyme

 Thyme is a perennial herb with small, aromatic leaves.
-It grows to between 30 and 40cm and prefers to be in full sun light.
+It grows to between 30 and 40cm and prefers to be in full sunlight.

 Mint

-Mint is one of the fastest growing herbs in our apartment garden.
+Mint is one of the fastest-growing herbs in our apartment garden.
 With a refreshing scent and growing up to 60cm tall, it’s a great addition to your balcony garden.

 Mint thrives in partial to full sunlight, and needs consistently moist soil – from our experience you can’t water mint too much!

-Balcony Herb Garden Ideas
+Balcony Herb Planter Ideas

 If you’ve been wanting to start a herb garden for your apartment balcony, then here’s some inspiration to get you started.
-Alternatively you can get started growing your herbs indoors, by clicking here.
+Alternatively, you can get started growing your herbs indoors, by clicking here.

 Herbs being grown out of see-through jars, showing that you can even create a herb garden for a small balcony space.
 (Source)